Thoughts on git workflow

 3.2 File History

-I can also take a look at file history using DiffViewFilehistory <file> and search into the previous git changes of the file.
+Another feature that I use often is to review the current file history using DiffViewFilehistory <file> and search into the previous git changes of the file.

 Leave a comment